 [graphi_callout]Make sure your lender adds authorized user reports to the credit bureaus.
 Not all do.
 If there is no reporting, there is no scoring boost.[/graphi_callout]

 Who will benefit most from being an authorized user?

 Those new to credit or those starting over after bankruptcy will benefit the most from being added to a mature account that is in good standing.
 This is why parents often add children to their credit cards as authorized users.
 But you don’t have to be related to the primary cardholder to be added as an authorized user.

-Either way, it is a good idea for both parties to agree from the beginning how the card can be used by the authorized user and how it will be paid.
-Remember, the card issuer is dealing with the primary cardholder and that is who they will look to for payment.
+Either way, it is a good idea for both parties to agree from the beginning on how the card can be used by the authorized user and how it will be paid.
+Remember, the card issuer is dealing with the primary cardholder, and that is who they will look to for payment.
 Your payment arrangements will be between you and the cardholder, not you and the card issuer, which can generate stress in a relationship.

 For someone just looking to boost credit, I recommend that a primary cardholder add them to the account but not give them a card.
-The authorized user gets the benefit of a good account history, without the drama of having the owner becoming a de-facto creditor.
+The authorized user gets the benefit of a good account history without the drama of having the owner becoming a de-facto creditor.
 Although they won’t have access to new credit, they will get a scoring boost.
 And that’s what this is really all about.

 If you already have enough information to generate a credit report, chances are being added as an authorized user will not make a huge difference in your score.
-But as long as you are both amenable and the account holder always pays bills on time, it will not hurt your score to be added.
+But as long as you are both amenable and the account holder always pays bills on time, it won’t hurt your score to be added.
 Just know that there are other things you can do that will help you more.